 Here Are the 4 Best Dropbox Alternatives in 2022:

 Google Drive is the most popular Dropbox alternative.
 This cloud storage service offers 15 GB of free storage and up to 30 TB with premium plans.

-Google Drive enables you to upload documents, sheets, slides, forms, drawings, etc. You can generate sharable links to view, edit, or comment in the document.
+Google Drive enables you to upload documents, sheets, slides, forms, drawings, etc. You can generate sharable links to view, edit, or comment on the document.
 The best part of Google Drive is you can share the stored files with 3rd party websites such as Trello, Slack, Facebook, and so on.
-It also offers speech to text tools that come handy for people who write a lot.
+It also offers speech-to-text tools that come in handy for people who write a lot.
 Moreover, the 15 GB storage is divided into emails, cloud storage, and google photos, making it easy to find your data.

 With Google’s powerful search and plenty of functionality, Google Drive is one of the most sought-after Dropbox Alternatives.